Taganrog during World War II: City of Military Glory

 Taganrog was conferred the status of City of Military Glory by the President of the Russian Federation Dmitriy Anatolyevich Medvedev on November 3, 2011, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

-On May 8, 2015 the Stella of Military Glory was inaugurated in Taganrog.
+On May 8, 2015 the stela of Military Glory was inaugurated in Taganrog.